Muaath5/Muaath5/README.md

 ## About me 📜
-> I am a Muslim Student, I'm boycotting france because of Macron, I am with Palestine.
+> I am an Arabic Muslim Student, I'm boycotting france, I am standing with Palestine.
 >
 > In programming, I like C#, C++, And PHP.
 > Also, I study for compitetive programming (CP)
 >
 > Also I like supporting Open-source projects on GitHub (Like Telegram).
 >
-> I volunteered with @tginfo team in Translating
+> I'm a translator in [@tginfo](https://github.com/tginfo) team

 ## Statistics
 ![Muaath's GitHub stats](https://github-readme-stats.vercel.app/api?username=Muaath5&count_private=true&show_icons=true&theme=merko)